lf-lang/rfcs/rfcs/0011-reusable-reactors-folder.md

 ```
 This structure nests the `lib/` folder within `src/`, organizing reusable reactors alongside other source files.
 This approach may enhance clarity and organization, but it may also lead to potential conflicts or inconsistencies in the codebase.

-# Unresolved questions
-[unresolved-questions]: #unresolved-questions

-Here are some questions worth considering:

-1. Do you think it's beneficial to have a separate `lib/` directory for reusable reactors?

-2. Is the proposed design for ‘supporting reactors,’ which involves using a `private/` directory within the `lib/` folder to differentiate between private and exposed reactors, acceptable?

 # Future possibilities
 [future-possibilities]: #future-possibilities